dstufft/caremad.io/content/post/powering-pypi.md

 The Python Package Index, or as most call it "PyPI" is a central part of the ecosystem of Python.
 It serves as a central registry of names, helping to prevent collision between different projects as well as the default repository that most Python users go to when looking for software.
-Though it has it's issues (of which, there are many) it functions as a critical part of the user experience of Python and is a critical part of the development infrastructure for a veritable army of developers.
+Though it has its issues (of which, there are many) it functions as a critical part of the user experience of Python and is a critical part of the development infrastructure for a veritable army of developers.
 It may not be the largest site in the